Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 (See, “Why You Can’t – and Shouldn’t – Spell “GDPR” without “ITAM””)

-GDPR is just the latest high-profile effort to protect PII and punish those who fail to do so.
+Achieving GDPR compliance is just the latest high-profile effort to protect PII and punish those who fail to do so.
 More such regulations are coming – during and beyond 2019.

 Protection for your business begins with the technologies and processes that govern its IT and cyber security operations.
 If your business hasn’t yet begun pursuing ITAM, ITSM, or CMDB deployment, it may now have sufficient inducement to do so.